 • The 1931 Act authorises the use of protected squares for no purposes other than an ornamental garden, pleasure ground, or ground for play, rest or recreation.
-It is an offence to erect or place any building or other structure on or over

-• Berkeley Square and Hanover Square are both protected by the 1931 Act.
-Grosvenor Square was protected by the 1931 Act until 1946.
+It is an offence to erect or place any building or other structure on or over any protected square, except where necessary in connection with the authorised use.140 An injunction can be applied for to protect the squares from any apprehended breach.141 In the case of Mayfair, it is WCC's responsibility to enforce the provisions of the 1931 Act.
+142 · Berkeley Square and Hanover Square are both protected by the 1931 Act.
+143 Grosvenor